verifykit/verifykit-sdk-php/README.md

 ##### Country List

-We recommend that users choose their country before typing their numbers in order to avoid confusion about the country code.
+We recommend that users should choose their country before typing their numbers in order to avoid confusion about the country code.
 For this reason, it may be helpful to get the country list before OTP verifications.

 ```php
 $vfk = new \VerifyKit\Web($serverKey, $clientIp);